-The Wallace Chair for Sustainable Agriculture
+The H.A.
+Wallace Chair for Sustainable Agriculture

 Henry A. Wallace

 The Wallace Chair is named for Henry A. Wallace, whose work as a scientist and public servant dramatically changed agriculture and the lives of farmers.
 Wallace was born in 1888 near Orient, Iowa, and graduated in 1910 from the Iowa State College of Agriculture and Mechanic Arts (now Iowa State University).
 In 1926, he formed the Hi-Bred Corn Company, later to become Pioneer Hi-Bred, a leading producer of hybrid seed.
 His work in developing and commercializing high-yielding, stress-resistant corn hybrids led to large increases in production throughout the U.S., Canada, and elsewhere.

 Wallace was recruited by President Franklin Roosevelt to join his administration as Secretary of Agriculture in 1933 and continued to serve in that role through 1940.
 As Secretary of Agriculture, Wallace implemented measures to improve economic opportunities for farmers, and led programs for soil conservation and land-use planning.
 He went on to serve as Vice-President in the Roosevelt administration during 1941-1945 and as Secretary of Commerce in the Truman administration during 1945-1946.
 Orville Freeman, Secretary of Agriculture in the Kennedy and Johnson administrations, wrote of Wallace, "He was one of the giants of our times.
 He never feared controversy, for his constant purpose was to do things which make life worthwhile...As a public servant, he will be remembered as the father of modern agricultural policy."
 Those interested in learning more about Wallace are encouraged to read the biography written by John C. Culver and John Hyde, American Dreamer: A Life of Henry A. Wallace (W. W. Norton & Company, 2000).